whwu95/ImageNet21K/README.md

 --model_path=/mnt/models/mobilenetv3_large_100.pth \
 --epochs=80
 ```
-We initilize our training from standard ImageNet1K to shorten it.
-Recommended to use wieghts from the excellenet [repo](https://github.com/rwightman/pytorch-image-models).
+We initilize our training from standard ImageNet-1K to shorten it.
+Recommended to use ImageNet-1K weights from the excellent [repo](https://github.com/rwightman/pytorch-image-models).

+## To be added soon
+- KD training code
+- Inference code
+- Model weights when transferred to ImageNet-1K
+- More...

 ## Citation
 ```